rlivingsus/misc/standaloneBooks.md

 - Pacitti, Tony: My Best Friend is a Wookiee
 - Pollan, Michael: The Omnivore's Dilemma
 - Palmer, Ada: 1) Too Like the Lightning; 2) Seven Surrenders
 - Paolini, Christopher: To Sleep in a Sea of Stars
+- Parazynski, Scott: The Sky Below (kindle)
 - Patterson, Kerry: Crucial Conversations Tools for Talking When Stakes are High
 - Pene du Bois, William: The Twenty-One Balloons
 - Pham, Andrew: Catfish and Mandala